Thomas R. Cole: Academic career

 In 2018 Cole began training to become a Spiritual Director under Rabbi James Ponet.
 He was ordained in 2021 by Rabbi Ponet, Rabbi David Lyon, Rabbi Richard Address, Dr. Catherine Stephenson, Reverend Laura Mayo, and Dr. Thelma Jean Goodrich.
-In 2021, he founded Congregation Beth Israel’s Center for Healing, Hope, and the Human Spirit with Rabbi David Lyon and began working as a Spiritual Director at Temple Beth Israel in Houston.
+In 2021, he founded Congregation Beth Israel's Center for Healing, Hope, and the Human Spirit with Rabbi David Lyon and began working as a Spiritual Director at Temple Beth Israel in Houston.

+Cole is currently completing a spiritual memoir, tentatively entitled My Journey to the Angels: Towards A Spiritual Renewal.